grooveyman/onepagerregistration/README.md

-# onepager registration app | front end
+# onepager registration web app | front end
 This is a one page registration frontend application for a church registration system.
 Data entered are not collected, however, they are used for validation.